Updated: Sep 19

-Some buyers and sellers would really prefer to use me, even if it means paying a higher amount than my typical commission if a seller or offering a minimum buyer brokerage commission higher than my typical in order to cover any difference that the seller doesn't cover.
+Some buyers and sellers would really prefer to use me, even if it means paying for the difference in my minimum commission if a seller is offering an amount below my minimum commission for an area to cover any difference that the seller doesn't cover.

 Avoiding a commission higher than my typical by asking me for a referral:

 Rather than paying me a higher commission, most buyers and sellers would prefer to use another agent.
 In those cases, I am typically happy to refer them to an agent who could help to suit their needs for properties $50k and greater.
 Here is a form for that if you'd like a referral.

 Disclosure: I have a high opinion of my own service (details for buyers; details for sellers) when compared to other agents, & while I can typically find a "good" agent, typically won't be able to refer you to someone that I believe can serve your needs as good or better than I could as long as I have good MLS coverage for your area, particularly when it comes to the following areas even if I am referring you to an agent who has more experience than I do: